 The top immersion heater will be used in the daytime, which will heat only the top part of the cylinder.

-If your immersion heater is located right on the top of the cylinder, this will be a long one that will go down almost at the bottom.
+If your immersion heater is located right on the top of the cylinder, this will be a long one that will go down almost to the bottom.

 The immersion heater alloy coil is called a heating element this will be inside the cylinder.

 Inside the heating element (which is made from alloy which is used in hard water areas), there is a coil of wire which heats up.
-The tube in the middle of the immersion heater is the thermostat which is controlling the temperature.
+The tube in the middle of the immersion and heater element is the thermostat which controls the temperature.

 Before you start the work

 Make sure you turn off the switch in the fuse box.

 The immersion heater cover slides onto the threaded rod which holds the top cover in place, but it is also the earth connection.
 A light green/yellow wiring will be attached to the bottom.

 There is also the Neutral connection.
 This neutral connection is going into one side of the heating element, the ~230 volts will be returning at this point.